 Cupids, angels, birds, and other creatures from the animal, mythological and heavenly realms, as well as statues of people, can be found amongst the foliage, gracing farmhouse courtyards, along gravel paths, or protected from the harsh weather on stone-paved porches.

-At the moment, Chez Pluie has in stock a delightful French birdbath from the early twentieth century two little birds sitting on the edge that would bring a touch of the wild and fairy tale on your window sill.
+At the moment, Chez Pluie has in stock a delightful French birdbath from the early twentieth century two little birds sitting on the edge that would bring a touch of the wild and fairy tale to your garden or on your window sill.

-Currently available is an early-twentieth-century corinthian capital pedestal.
-Would look fantastic in a garden with or without a pot plant or sculpture on top.
+Currently available is a pair of mid twentieth-century Corinthian style capital pedestals.
+These would look fantastic in a garden, with or without a pot plant or sculpture on top.